mCRL2org/mCRL2/doc/sphinx/index.rst

 .. warning::

-   The latest release, mCRL2 202407.1, the tool `lpsxsim` does not work on Ubuntu.
+   In the latest release, mCRL2 202407.1, the tool `lpsxsim` does not work on Ubuntu.
 This will be fixed in the next release, but in the meantime the nightly builds can be used.

 .. note::